 How Heteronormativity Erases Lesbian Identity

+This narrative doesn’t stay contained in the media, it spills directly into public spaces, shaping how lesbians are watched, judged, and treated.
 This dynamic plays out in life every day.
 The same article recalls a moment when the author and her wife were holding hands at a baseball game.
 Straight couples around them were openly affectionate, yet they had the attention.
 Marissa from HuffPost writes, “We were two women.
 We were not in a porn film he'd found online.
 We were not giggling and drunk at a bar.
 We were not topless on a poster board.
 We were a normal couple at a baseball game.
-But in his eyes we were sexualized."
+But in his eyes, we were sexualized."
 The reaction was objectification.
 Two women in love were not seen as partners, but as a fantasy and were perceived to be inappropriate.
 This treatment reinforces the idea that heterosexual relationships are the default, and the only form of intimacy, while lesbian relationships exist as accessories and their identities are not taken seriously.
 By sexualizing lesbians instead of recognizing them as people, society reinforces a perspective where heterosexuality remains dominant, and homosexuality is diminished or erased entirely.

 The oversexualization and stereotyping of lesbians doesn’t just distort how others see us, it actively erases us.
 When lesbian identity is only recognized if it fits a masculine-coded stereotype, anyone outside that is forced to defend their existence.
 Feminine lesbians learn that their sexuality is treated as a performance, something others feel entitled to question.
 Media rarely shows lesbians who are not either hyper-sexualized or visibly “butch,” so the full spectrum of lesbian identity becomes invisible or dismissed.
 And when you don’t match the stereotype, your sexuality becomes something you are expected to prove.
 The result is that many lesbians, especially feminine ones, struggle to form a stable sense of identity, because the world hands us templates instead of possibilities.
 If we are too feminine, we are not “real.”
 If we are not feminine enough, we are mocked or sexualized.
 The only perspective never prioritized is our own.